probnum2026/probnum2026.github.io/index.md

 #### Submissions Live!

 The [OpenReview site](https://openreview.net/group?id=ProbNum/2026/Conference) is now live for submissions with a deadline of 5th March 2025 (anywhere on Earth).
-Please carefully read the [submission instructions](/submissions) below before submitting.
+Please carefully read the [submission instructions](/submissions) before submitting.

 ---
 #### Is ProbNum 2026 for me?